rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 * `server_config` stores server names and tags.
 By writing to this table you can rename servers, assign them tags, and remove them from the cluster entirely.
 * `db_config` stores database UUIDs and names.
 By writing to this table, databases can be created, deleted or modified.
 * `cluster_config` stores the authentication key for the cluster.
 * `table_status` is a read-only table which returns the status and configuration of tables in the system.
-* `server_status` is a read-only table that returns the status of the servers, including uptime, host name, and process ID.
+* `server_status` is a read-only table that returns information about the process and host machine for each server.
-* `issues` is a read-only table that returns statistics about cluster problems.
-For details, read the [System issues table][sit] documentation.
+* `current_issues` is a read-only table that returns statistics about cluster problems.
+For details, read the [System current issues table][sit] documentation.
 * `jobs` lists the jobs&mdash;queries, index creation, disk compaction, and other utility tasks&mdash;the cluster is spending time on, and also allows you to interrupt running queries.
 * `stats` is a read-only table that returns statistics about the cluster.
-* `logs` contains log files for the cluster.
+* `logs` is a read-only table that stores log messages from all the servers in the cluster.

 [sit]: /docs/system-issues/